 How to create your PR strategy

-To help you deal with a PR crisis, download my PR crisis management eBook.
+To help you deal with a PR crisis, download my PR Crisis Management eBook.

 Expert advice, crisis tools and templates to help you protect your brand's reputation.

 Today’s consumers are looking to trust the brands they use.
 They want honest messaging.
 Personalization.
 So, lose the hard-sell brand speak.
+Lose it now!

 Quick Search - Coca-Cola personalization campaign.

-Coca-Cola rocked personalization when it swapped it’s brand name on bottles, with 250 popular names.
+Coca-Cola rocked personalization when it swapped it’s brand name on bottles, with 250 popular first names.
 The #ShareACoke campaign launched in Australia in 2011, with consumers encouraged to share a photo of their personalized bottles on social media, using the #ShareACoke hashtag.

 Table of contents